MIKE’S WINE NOTES:

 The palate is lively and refreshing, intense and full-bodied, with ample tannins, which are ripely supple while the acidity adds mouthwatering freshness throughout.

 Please note that this 2019 Cabernet Sauvignon has a ‘Best Before’ date of October 2022 on its label – here’s why:

 As the pouches we selected have not been filled before in the Australian wine market, we could not decisively say when wine oxidisation/deterioration may commence.

 Although not a mandatory requirement with wine, when filling this Cabernet Sauvignon, we decided to take the responsible approach and be over cautious and print a ‘Best Before’ date on the wine labels as 18 months (after the pouches had been filled) in the event that the wine started to oxidise/deteriorate.

 However, with the continual monitoring of our wines, we have had no such problem and are now confident that 24 months and beyond is quite ok, and as we go, we will probably extend that even further.

 Wine generally gets better with age (not worse), but all wines do have a tipping point (in glass or pouch) where they will oxidise and become less than desirable, which is why we are constantly lab testing and tasting our wines.

 We will NOT dispatch any wine that is in any way faulty/oxidised and are continually monitoring all of our wines, so rest assured the wine you receive will be drinking beautifully well beyond the date we (conservatively) printed on the label.

-You can see more information on this, including the testing and monitoring we are doing through the link below or feel free to contact us anytime.
+You can see more information on this, including the testing and monitoring we are doing through the link below.